Approach

 Diverse, well managed teams are more effective and innovative than homogeneous teams.
 Diverse, badly managed teams, on the other hand, are a liability to the organization.
 The question is how to achieve the first and to prevent the latter.
 Diversity demands inclusion and it sets specific requirements for management.

-With the MFM we are able measure the level of inclusion in your organization; it reveals the strengths and weaknesses in this area.
-With the 6D model we will work together to formulate common ground and to co-create procedures which includes various voices and ideas.
+Together with colleagues from Cultural Insights, De Vonk will be able to create awareness and train employees.
+On top we will support you to facilitate the necessary conversations and co-create procedures which includes various voices and ideas.
 At the same time we coach management into successful diversity management and leadership.

 Geographic specialty

 Seen in the light of background and experience, the geographical field of expertise of De Vonk is made up of Europe and the emerging economies of Africa and the Middle East.
-Within Hofstede Insights we have direct contact with well qualified consultants from all over the world.
+Within the Friends of Hofstede we have direct contact with well qualified consultants from all over the world.

 For more information don’t hesitate to contact me and you will become inspired in one of the open training courses.